Wacky-Mole/WackysDatabase/README.md

 <!-- ![WackysDatabase](https://wackymole.com/hosts/lightblue%20Sword.webp) ![WackysDatabase](https://wackymole.com/hosts/1825-1648309710-715635595.png) ![WackysDatabase](https://wackymole.com/hosts/orangeish%20bow.jpg) -->
 Description

-WackysDatabase, or Wackydb, allows you to modify and customize items, pieces, recipes, effects, materials and creatures in Valheim without coding.
+WackysDatabase, or Wackydb, allows you to modify, create, customize: items, pieces, recipes, effects, materials, creatures, pickables in Valheim without coding.
 With this mod, you can **clone** items, change their colors, create new items, and even translate language.
 It offers a wide range of possibilities for customization.

 YML Knowledge